Exit poll: Organizations that conduct election exit polling

-Logo of Korean Election Pool (KEP) South Korean election Exit Poll consisted of three major broadcasting networks.
+Logo of Korean Election Pool (KEP), South Korean election Exit Poll consist of three major broadcasting networks.

 In the United States, the National Election Pool (NEP), conducts a joint election exit poll.
 As of 2018, the NEP members are ABC, CBS, CNN, and NBC (formerly also included AP and Fox News).
 Since 2004 this exit poll has been conducted for the NEP by Edison Media Research.
 Edison uses probability-based sampling.
 In 2020, in-person interviews on Election Day were conducted at a random sample of 115 polling locations nationwide among 7,774 Election Day voters.
 The results also include 4,919 telephone interviews with early and absentee voters.

 The release of exit poll data in the United States is controlled.
 During the 2012 elections, protocols to quarantine the release of data were put in place.

 In Egypt, the Egyptian Center for Public Opinion Research conducted two exit polls in 2014 for the constitutional referendum and presidential election.

 In South Korea, exit polls have been conducted by Kantar Public for KBS, SBS, and MBC.

 In India, exit polls are conducted by private news broadcasting channels and newspaper agencies such as The Times Group, CVoter, India Today, etc. India being the largest democracy in the world has many agencies publishing exit polls which roughly predict the outcome of the elections.

 In Singapore, where exit polls are banned due to privacy issues, a variant of the exit poll, dubbed sample counts, are used instead and have been implemented in every election since 2015.